madickinson/Books-Read/2023-Books.md

  - Baum, Lyman Frank. *The Wonderful Wizard of Oz* from  *The Wizard of Oz: The First Five Novels.* United States, Barnes & Noble, Incorporated, 2013, pp 1-??.
  - Bolz-Weber, Nadia. *Accidental Saints: Finding God in All the Wrong People.* United States, Crown Publishing Group, 2016.
  - Tolkien J. R. R and Douglas A Anderson. ***The Hobbit or There and Back Again** ; the Fellowship of the Ring ; the Two Towers ; the Return of the King.* Houghton Mifflin Harcourt 2014.
+ - Larson, Erik. *Dead Wake: The Last Crossing of the Lusitania.* United States, Crown, 2015.